 - Overall potency is EXTREMELY low compared to what we have found to be standard.
 Alpha F1 overall potency is less than 200 MG per serving, whereas the higher ranked supplements tend to contain between 2,000-3,000 MG per serving!

 Hopefully by this point you can see why we don’t like Alpha F1.
 We don’t believe it contains enough ingredients, and we certainly don’t believe it is anywhere near potent enough to be a good testosterone booster.
-Our recommendation is to steer clear of Alpha F1 and head towards our list of the Top 10 Testosterone Boosters to see some supplements that we have found to be top notch.
+Our recommendation is to steer clear of Alpha F1 and head towards our Testosterone Boosters page to see some supplements that we have found to be top notch.